mitra-ep/rOCEAN/README.md

 The simesCT() function calculates five key parameters needed for downstream *TDP* estimation.
 For more details on these parameters, see:
 Meijer, R. J., & Goeman, J. J. (2019). *Hommel’s procedure in linear time*. _Biometrika_, **106**(2), 483–489. [https://doi.org/10.1093/biomet/asz006](https://doi.org/10.1093/biomet/asz006)

-These parameters are independent of any specific feature set and only need to be computed once for a given dataset and $\alpha$ level.
+These parameters are independent of any specific feature set and only need to be computed once for a given dataset and $alpha$ level.
 You can reuse gCT for multiple runs of ocean() with different feature sets.

 ### *TDP* Calculation